 Where Do You Fall On The Hoarding Scale? (article by Jay MacDonald)

 Despite my not normally working with hoarders, in December 2011 I found myself agreeing to lead a team of organizers during a local (Albuquerque, NM) shoot of an episode of A&E Hoarders.
 Although it was an experience to remember, keep in mind that as volunteers we had minimal direct interaction with the client and the client’s family.
 In addition to coordinating the volunteer team, I assembled a lot of boxes, did a lot of sorting, took a lot of photos, helped stage the kitchen after purging and cleaning, and did my best to stay warm.
-There was no heat inside or out and, as expert organizer Geralin Thomas found out, Albuquerque is in the high desert (colder), not the low desert (warmer)!
+There was no heat inside or out and, as the episode’s expert organizer Geralin Thomas found out, Albuquerque is in the high desert (colder), not the low desert (warmer)!
 Click here to view our behind-the-scenes volunteer photo album.

 Copyright 2010-2015 by Hazel Thornton, Organized For Life.